American University in Bulgaria

 The American University in Bulgaria (AUBG) is a private university in Blagoevgrad, Bulgaria.
-Established in 1991, AUBG had about 1,000 students from over 40 countries on 5 continents as of Fall 2019.
-Close to 50% of the students are international.
+Established in 1991, AUBG had 1,211 students (1,169 undergraduate and 42 graduate students) from over 40 countries on 5 continents as of spring 2025.

 History

 Founded in 1991, the American University in Bulgaria is the first American-style, liberal arts undergraduate education institution in Eastern Europe.
 The university is a cooperative venture established with the support of the U.S. and Bulgarian governments, the Open Society Institute, the City of Blagoevgrad, and the University of Maine.

-When it opened its doors in September 1991, AUBG welcomed a first-year class of 208 students and 16 full-time faculty members.
-Nowadays, around 1000 students from over 40 countries live and study in AUBG.
+When it opened its doors in September 1991, AUBG's first-year class was 208 students and it had 16 full-time faculty members.
+Nowadays, it has around 1000 students from over 40 countries.

 By May 2019, twenty-four classes of around 5,000 students had graduated from AUBG.

 Funding

-The university has three sources of funding: its endowment (which came largely from gifts from the United States Agency for International Development and the Soros Foundation), gifts, and tuition.
-Friends from all over the world, among them, John Dimitry Panitza, Anna Tchaprachikoff, Minko Balkanski, Atanas Zamphiroff, the America for Bulgaria Foundation, have supported the university throughout the years.
+The university has three sources of funding: its endowment which came largely from gifts from the United States Agency for International Development (USAID) and the Soros Foundation, gifts, and tuition.